ubc-library-rc/workflow-tools/content/survey-of-tools.md

   * Free to use with some constraints.
   * Free web hosting through Github Pages which runs off of a Github repository.
   * Github is designed to work with text files.
 This means files under 100MB (works best with files under 50mb).
 As a result it is not for large file storage.
     * That said, Git does have provision for large file storage through <a href="https://git-lfs.github.com/">"git-lfs"</a>.
 In the context of Github this means that you can now push files <a href="https://docs.github.com/en/github/managing-large-files/about-git-large-file-storage">up to 2GB in side with a free Github account</a>.
-This is not ideal for storing research data but is useful for large live files that you are working with.
+This is not ideal for storing research data but is useful for large live text files that you are working with.
     * Github has a web hosting service called Github Pages through which you can publish a simple website.
 Git LFS does not work with Github Pages.

 [GitLab](https://about.gitlab.com/)